iVeigar/programming_contest_challenge_book/README.md

 # programming_contest_challenge_book
- This repository is created for learning how to use github by learning this book
+ This repository is created for individuals to learn how to use github.